Woman is hospitalized after being hit by debris that crashes through window

 Such a warning means that tropical storm conditions – with sustained winds in excess of 39 mph – are likely within the next 36 hours.
 The forecast calls for Andrea to keep its strength “during the next day or so (before losing) its tropical characteristics by Saturday,” the hurricane center says.

 Andrea chugged inland over northern Florida on Thursday night, with wind and rain bands “spreading northward well ahead of the center,” the Miami-based center reported.

 The storm was then moving northeast at a 15 mph clip, with the forecast calling for it to move along even faster as it enters overnight into southeastern Georgia and eventually moves northeastward along the East Coast.

-The projected path is similar to Tropical Storm Debby nearly a year ago.
-Debby dumped up to 2 feet of rain onto the low-lying region, causing extensive flooding in some coastal towns.
+As of 8 a.m., Andrea’s projected path is similar to that of Tropical Storm Debby nearly a year ago.
+Debby dumped up to 2 feet of rain onto the low-lying areas, causing extensive flooding in some coastal towns.

 “The combination of a storm surge and the tide will cause normally dry areas near the coast to be flooded by rising waters,” warns the hurricane center in its forecast.